Scope

 Young People in full-time education, employment and training are classed as participating.
 It is less clear when a young person is studying part-time or working part-time as to whether they are classed as participating and this is decided by CSW in conjunction with Devon County Council (DCC).

-580+ hours of study is full-time and providers are funded an amount per learner depending on which block of annual hours they fall in.
+580+ hours of study are full-time, and providers are funded an amount per learner depending on which block of annual hours they fall in.

 What this means to Learn Devon

-Enquiries: The Learning Support Team (LST) and Centre Staff have a role in helping a young person access learning – this may be with Learn Devon or a referral to the young person’s existing or planned training provider or to CSW (a referral to CSW is required if a young person is Not in Education, Employment or Training (NEET), see below).
-Enquiries will most likely be from those who have just missed getting their GCSE grade C in English or maths and those wanting to enrol on another of our courses.
+Enquiries: The curriculum team, learning advisers and SENCo have a role in helping a young person access learning – this may be with Learn Devon or a referral to the young person’s existing or planned training provider or to and the skills and employment hubs where feasible if a young person is Not in Education, Employment or Training (NEET), see below.
+Enquiries will most likely be from those who have just missed getting their GCSE grade 4 in English or maths and those wanting to enrol on another of our courses.
 In any case, information and advice is to be offered to young people wanting to join these classes.

 What to do if a young person is:

-- In full-time work and has not got English and maths at GCSE grade C /4or above: The young person can enrol on a GCSE / Functional Skills maths or English course with us free of charge at an appropriate level.
+In full-time work and has not got English and maths at GCSE grade C /4 or above: The young person can enrol on a GCSE course with us free of charge.

-- In full-time or part-time education and not achieved English and maths at GCSE grade C /4 or above: the young person will need to be referred back to their education provider as they are obliged, and funded, to ensure all students attain this.
+In full-time or part-time education and not achieved English and maths at GCSE grade C/4 or above (incl. apprenticeships): the young person will need to be referred back to their education provider as they are obliged, and funded, to ensure all students attain this.

-- If a young person is referred by CSW –then liaise with CSW over what would be appropriate provision.
-It may be they are ready to embark on a recognised qualification fundable for 16-18 year olds.
+If a young person is referred by CSW then liaise with CSW over what would be appropriate provision.
+It maybe they are ready to embark on a recognised qualification fundable for 16–18-year-olds.
+Contact the DCC 0-25 SEND team if the individual has an EHCP

-- A young parent aged 16+ –can enrol onto a non-accredited WFL / FEML course.
-If they wish to do an accredited course then the process outlined above will need to be followed.
+A young parent aged 16+: can enrol onto a non-accredited Family Learning course.
+If they wish to do an accredited course, then the process outlined above will need to be followed.

 Learner support